vzuburlis/100-days-of-code/log.md

 **Today's Progress**: Check for json format and dont modify the data when is posted.

 **Thoughts**: Always use hmlentities() for html print.
 Escape quotes for tag props (href, src, ...)

+### Day 5: Jun 24, 2019

+**Today's Progress**: Mostly bugfixes on my previous code.

+### Day 6: Jun 25, 2019

+**Today's Progress**: Updated my docker image, added new tags.

+### Day 7: Jun 26, 2019

+**Today's Progress**: Learned how a complicated html generator worked and made an update.

+**Thoughts**: Never try to invent new stuff for solving problems only once, there are tools for anything!

+### Day 8: Jun 27, 2019

+**Today's Progress**: Attended on a php meetup and see the views of junir and experiensed devs aboout web apis.

+### Day 9: Jun 28, 2019

+**Today's Progress**: Worked with css grid with less googling.

+### Day 10: Jun 29, 2019

+**Today's Progress**: Added the template field for pages.
+A feature I wanted to add for a long time, so you can choose the pages layout.

+### Day 11: Jun 30, 2019

+**Today's Progress**: Selebrated Asteroid's day by visiting a museum.
+Finished a new template fo Gila CMS.